A Strategy for the Times

 Become Christlike, know God and his ways, have his perspective.

 Become Christlike: While making physical preparations may seem reasonable and prudent, that is relatively unimportant compared to becoming like Jesus.
 He is the Christ, the Son of God who became a man with three specific missions: (1) to live a sinless life as a man, setting an example for us to follow; (2) to destroy the enemy’s works, again setting an example for us to follow; and (3) to offer himself as the perfect sacrifice for all of mankind’s sin that we might be free from bondage to sin.
 When we accept his sacrifice for our sin, we take the first step toward becoming like him.
 Scripture calls him the firstborn of many, which means he is our prototype or model.
 Becoming Christlike, or like him, means we must commit ourselves to making every aspect of our thinking — our thoughts, values, standards, priorities, everything — conform to God’s Word.
 This is true repentance, which literally means transforming our minds or changing the way we think.
 As we repent, God does the work in us that actually transforms us and our behavior changes as a result.
 God makes us like his Son as we submit ourselves to his redemptive process.

 Know God and his ways: Being a Christian is having a genuine, loving relationship with God.
-Because of that relationship, you will want to serve him, to please him, to learn more about him and his ways; but those will be results of your relationship, not substitutes for it.
-God has made it possible for you to know him intimately, one-on-one, and he constantly invites you to move closer to him.
-As you do, you will discover he is your loving Father, who constantly gives you new insight to his nature, cares for you, and longs to have you by his side.
-You will begin to see the many ways he enables you to face life’s challenges, to become spiritually strong and mature.
-You will see that he is absolutely good.
+Because of that relationship, we’ll want to serve him, to please him, to learn more about him and his ways; but those will be results of our relationship, not substitutes for it.
+God has made it possible for us to know him intimately, one-on-one, and he constantly invites us to move closer to him.
+As we do, we’ll discover he is our loving Father, who constantly gives us new insight to his nature, cares for us, and longs to have us by his side. we’ll begin to see the many ways he enables us to face life’s challenges, to become spiritually strong and mature.
+We’ll see that he is absolutely good.